 Hand brewed Asian coffee in a glass over a thick layer of sweetened condensed milk.
 Inspired by the traditional Vietnamese style coffee and is brewed to aesthetically represent Hue which as it is situated in the middle of Vietnam.
 Hue also has a rich culinary history.

-An espresso made with ~21 grams of select coffee pulled ristretto (short) to create a full bodied, sweet and complex experience.
+Espresso profiled to each unique coffee and extracted to create a full bodied, sweet and complex experience.

 Meaning “marked” in Italian, a macchiato is a triple ristretto marked with naturally sweet fine textured milk or a dollop of foam.